psadmin-io/talk.running-ps-on-oci/slides/talk.md

 At the time, OPC was Oracle's main cloud.
 Shortly after we migrated to OPC (then renamed OCI-C), OCI was launched.
 ---

-# Moving to Full Cloud
+# Moving to the Cloud

 * Migrated non-prod and DR to OCI (Q1/2019)
 ???